 (3) profits and profit margins;

-(6) selection, rejection, or termination of customers or suppliers.
+(6) selection, rejection, or termination of customers or suppliers (including contractual terms).

-If a meeting or discussion involves practices contrary to what is set out in this document, the IGD expects and encourages members to terminate that meeting or discussion immediately and to report the incident to their IGD contact.
+If a meeting or discussion involves practices contrary to what is set out in this document, IGD expects and encourages stakeholders to terminate that meeting or discussion immediately and to report the incident to their IGD contact.